 Investor’s claims allege a wide range of improper conduct including misrepresentations, improper execution of orders, unsuitable investment advice, failure to supervise and

 breach of fiduciary duty.
 The investors bringing these claims are also widely varied and include not only wealthy investors and institutions, but also those of more modest means

 on fixed incomes.
 Many are elderly and retired and some unfortunate investors may have lost their entire savings which were accumulated over a lifetime of work.

 This legislation will ensure that investors are free to exercise their right to seek resolution of their investment claims through arbitration, or through the judicial system.
 Wall Street has said for years that the best, most efficient and fairest system for investors to resolve claims is through arbitration conducted by its self-regulatory organization FINRA.
 Allowing investors the choice to seek resolution through the judicial system will provide competition to ensure that FINRA is indeed offering a superior forum for dispute resolution.
-My colleagues, Mark Sanders and Ken Baker will be coming out to DC as well to help make sure that indivual investors interests are represented in Congress, not just the interests of Wall Street.
+My colleagues, Mark Sanders and Ken Baker also came with me to DC to help make sure that indivual investors interests are represented in Congress, not just the interests of Wall Street.

 Sean M. Sweeney is a shareholder at Halling and Cayo, a full service law firm in Milwaukee, WI and the head of its Securities Litigation team.
 He represents individual and institutional investors in FINRA arbitration and court nationwide.
 He recovers investment losses from fraud or breach of duty from their broker-dealer.
 Contact him at 414-877-8502 or via e-mail at SMS@hallingcayo.com to see if he can help recover funds.